MyHomeMyData/ioBroker.e3oncan/README.md

 This step is not mandatory but strongly recomended.
 If you would like to write to data points you need to do a data point scan first.
 * When data point scan was completed successfully, the data points are available in the object tree for each device.
 You may view the data points in configuration by selecting a device and pressing button "Update list of data points".
 Press filter symbol and type search pattern to filter for name and/or codec.
 This is for your information only.
 Please deactivate filtering before selecting another device to avoid error messages.
 * Last step is to configure schedules for collecting data on tab "ASSIGNMENTS TO EXTERNAL CAN ADAPTER".
-* For **energy meter E380** (if available in your setup) you just can activate or not.
+* For **energy meters** (if available in your setup) you just can activate or not.
 Please notice the value "Min. update time (s)".
 Updates to single data points are done no faster than the given value (default is 5 seconds).
 By choosing zero every received data will be stored.
-Since E380 is sending data very fast (more than 20 values per second), it's recommended not to use zero here.
+Since energy meters are sending data very fast (more than 20 values per second), it's recommended not to use zero here.
 This would put a high load on the ioBroker system.
 * If you have connected E3 devices via CAN bus, e.g. Vitocal and VX3, you can collect data exchanged between those devices in realtime by listening.
 Press "+" to add a line, check "active" chackbox, select a device and edit "Min. update time (s)".
 It's feasable to use 0s here, however, I recommend to keep to the 5s.
 * Finally, you may add schedules for requesting data via UDSonCAN protocol.
 Again press "+" button and edit the settings.
 You may have several schedules on each device.
 By this you can request some data points more often than others.
 Default value of 0 for "Schedule (s)" means, those data points will be requested just once during startup of the instance.
 You may use data points informations on tab "LIST OF DATA POINTS" for reference (opening on 2nd tab could help).